Rutger Bregman

-Rutger C. Bregman (born 26 April 1988) is a Dutch popular historian and author.
+Rutger Christiaan Bregman (born 26 April 1988) is a Dutch popular historian and author.
 He has published four books on history, philosophy, and economics, including Utopia for Realists: How We Can Build the Ideal World, which has been translated into thirty-two languages.
 His work has been featured in The Washington Post, The Guardian and the BBC.
 He has been described by The Guardian as the "Dutch wunderkind of new ideas" and by TED Talks as "one of Europe's most prominent young thinkers".
 His TED Talk, "Poverty Isn't a Lack of Character; It's a Lack of Cash", was chosen by TED curator Chris Anderson as one of the top ten of 2017.

 Early life and education

 Bregman was born in Renesse.
 His father is a Protestant minister, while his mother is a special needs teacher.
 He earned his Bachelor of Arts in history at Utrecht University in 2009.
 He earned his Master of Arts in history in 2012, partly at Utrecht and partly at the University of California, Los Angeles.
-His graduate studies were concentrated on cities, states and citizenship.
+His graduate studies concentrated on cities, states and citizenship.
 He was a member of Christian student association SSR-NU.